f2brossi/mininet-openstack/README.md

 # Vagrant machine with the latest version of mininet

-The machine has 2 nics to act as a blackbox for network simulations

-It's provisioned with ansible so you need it for work
+Provision a VM with ansible following

+## Requirements

+* Vagrant
+* Ansible